Published in AWOL, September 2016

 Probably definitely only in Marfa

 The same girl who serves us breakfast on our last day in Marfa turns up behind the counter of Fancy Pony Land, a quirky clothing store on East San Antonio inspired by ‘animals, birds and the natural world.’
 We mention that we’ve seen the same faces in a few different places in town.
 “You’re not imagining things,” she laughs.
-Most people hold down a couple of jobs, she explains.
-Not enough hipsters to go around.
+Most people in town work a couple of jobs, she explains.
+Not enough hip kids to go around.